sedol1339/files/papers.md

     - Most previous studies measure only the standard deviation of performance scores between runs
     - We analyze six other measures quantifying instability at different levels of granularity
     - We reassess existing instability mitigation methods

+Goyle, V., Krishnaswamy, P., Ravikumar, K. G., Chattopadhyay, U., & Goyle, K. (2023).
+Neural Machine Translation For Low Resource Languages. arXiv, 2304.07869.
+Retrieved from https://arxiv.org/abs/2304.07869v2

+    - In low-resouce NMT, there is no comprehensive survey done to identify what approaches work well
+    - We take mBART as a baseline
+    - We apply techniques like transfer learning, back translation and focal loss, and verify their effect

+Gueta, A., Venezian, E., Raffel, C., Slonim, N., Katz, Y., & Choshen, L. (2023).
+Knowledge is a Region in Weight Space for Fine-tuned Language Models. arXiv, 2302.04863.
+Retrieved from https://arxiv.org/abs/2302.04863v3

+    - We find that different finetuning runs from the same pre-trained checkpoint on the same data tend to converge on similar points in weight space rather than dispersed points.
+These finetuned models define a connected basin of low loss, and every point within it performs well: points on the line between any pair of these models attain similar or even lower loss.
+These regions are relatively tight: extrapolating (rather than interpolating) can quickly produce a poorly performing model.
+We replicate the findings in all the granularities: models finetuned 1) on the same task and 2) on general language tasks also cluster together (fig. 1).
+    - The best models may lie closer to region's center, while models found via finetuning typically lie on the boundaries of these regions and are often suboptimal.
+Practically, one can average models from the same region and cautiously expect the resulting model to perform better.
+This already has been used in practice (see "Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time").
+    - For each target dataset, we choose the centroid of all models excluding ones finetuned on this dataset, and use this point as initialization for fine-tuning on the target dataset, using BitFit method.
+This results in a better performing model than starting from a pretrained model in 9 cases, performs on par in 2 cases, and underperforming in 1 case.
+In a few-shot scenario limiting the training examples to 1K, this effect is even stronger.
+    - IMO, this is also very similar to DiWA ("Diverse Weight Averaging for Out-of-Distribution Generalization").

+Talman, A., Celikkanat, H., Virpioja, S., Heinonen, M., & Tiedemann, J. (2023).
+Uncertainty-Aware Natural Language Inference with Stochastic Weight Averaging. arXiv, 2304.04726.
+Retrieved from https://arxiv.org/abs/2304.04726v1

+    - We show that stochastic weight averaging (SWA) and SWA-gaussian provides consistent and clear improvement in NLU tasks (ross-dataset testing on SNLI and MNLI sets).
+We do not notice a clear advantage of SWAG over SWA.
+    - Some datasets include disagreement between annotators.
+This usually arises from differences in understanding the task, the given information and personal experience.
+We demonstrate that the prediction uncertainty in SWAG for individual instances very well follows human annotation confusion.
+    - This points to the use of SWAG in an active learning scenario, where annotation noise can be identified using a well calibrated prediction model.
+    - For future work we consider making use of multiple annotations also during training.

 ## Transformers and RNN